berrak/LedTask/README.md

 1. Rename the new directory.
 Remove *version-code*, or *master* in the name like this for `LedTask`.
 1. Restart Arduino IDE.
 1. In Arduino IDE scroll down the long list below `Sketch->Include Library` and find `LedTask`.

-For all the details on how to install libraries in the Arduino IDE, please see the [Arduino website](https://www.arduino.cc/en/Guide/Libraries).
-It is worthwhile reading.

 ## Do you liked the tiny breadboard friendly 'LEDs, and switches break-out board'?